 Zero energy buildings combine energy efficiency and renewable energy generation to consume only as much energy as can be produced onsite through renewable resources over a specified time period.
 Achieving zero energy is an ambitious yet increasingly achievable goal that is gaining momentum across geographic regions and markets.
 Private commercial property owners have a growing interest in developing zero energy buildings to meet their corporate goals, and in response to regulatory mandates, federal government agencies and many state and local governments are beginning to move toward zero energy building targets.

-ZERO ENERGY ACCELERATORS
+RESOURCES FOR ZERO ENERGY BUILDINGS

-CBI provides resources to help those involved in ZEB design and construction control costs, define boundaries and metrics, and otherwise achieve success.
+CBI provides resources to help those involved in zero energy building design and construction to control costs, define boundaries and metrics, and otherwise achieve success.

 Cost Control Strategies for Zero Energy Buildings: There is mounting evidence that zero energy can, in many cases, be achieved within typical construction budgets.
 This guide assembles recommendations for replicating specific successes of early adopters who have met their energy goals while controlling costs.
 A fact sheet summarizing the guide is also available.